-I do not remember if I blamed God for the death of my father, but from that time on my life spiraled downward.
-I had no time for "church" or "religion" or God.
-It seemed like I was always getting into trouble and shortly afterward was placed on indefinite probation.
-The thinking was that I needed a father figure in my life to put some control in place because my mother could not control me.
-I could put on a good outward show when needed, but inside there was a "wild child" always lurking within, which manifested itself from time to time by mostly acts of "mischievous mischief" involving acts of vandalism.
+I do not remember if I consciously blamed God for the death of my father, but from that time on, my life spiraled downward.
+I had no time for "church," "religion," or God.
+It seemed like I was always getting into trouble, and shortly afterward was placed on indefinite probation.
+The idea was that I needed a father figure in my life to put some control in place because my mother could not control me.
+I could put on a good outward show when needed, but inside there was a "wild child" lurking within that would manifest itself from time to time by acts of "mischievous mischief" that resulted in acts of vandalism.

 Continuing my downward spiral during high school, I became involved in the abuse of alcohol.
-It started by sneaking small amounts out of my mother's whiskey bottles and then progressing to finding guys old enough that would be willing to buy my buddies and me alcohol.
-I am not sure why they did that when you stop and think of the risk they were taking and the trouble that could come down on them if they were caught furnishing alcohol to minors.
-When I turned 21, I did the same thing for younger kids that I knew.
+It started by sneaking small amounts out of my mother's whiskey bottles and then progressing to finding guys old enough who would be willing to buy alcohol for my buddies and me.

 And then there was the language.
 I became a foul-mouthed individual who had no consideration for those around me who had to listen to it.

 My run-ins with the law after high school usually involved the abuse of alcohol.
 I was an embarrassment to my poor mother.
 I remember meeting a former childhood neighbor who had not seen me for many years, and by that time, my children had already grown up and left home and what he said to me.
 I was a good-for-nothing blankety-blank in his eyes, and he told me so right in a public restaurant.
 He remembered me from my past.
 I agreed with him, and that seemed to change his whole attitude toward me and took the wind out of his sails.
 He could see I had changed.
 We became friends and would always visit each other whenever we saw one another.